klust/EPICURE-meetings/docs/20241202-Brussels/transcript.md

-There are many legends surrounding this statue, one claiming that it was in honour of a little boy saving the city by peeing from the city walls on a fuse from a charge of gunpowder and thus saved the city.
+There are many legends surrounding this statue, one claiming that it was in honour of a little boy saving the city by peeing from the city walls on a fuse from a charge of gunpowder.
 It is actually more likely that the statue was simply made in honour of the leather tanneries in that area of Brussels.
 In those days, human urine was used as a source of ammonia needed for the tanning process, and children's pee was preferred.

+To find it, start at the Grande-Place and take the street just left of the city hall, the building with the nice tower, and simply follow the crowd.

 **click** In 1987 some salesmen in a dead end street commissioned a statue of a little girl peeing, to attract more people to their street.